Guy-Ghis/NGINX-Keycloak-auth/README.md

+Here’s your **README file updated to use your actual local network IP (`192.168.64.17`) instead of `localhost`**, so the instructions match your Docker Compose and Nginx setup:

+---

 # Keycloak + OAuth2 Proxy + Nginx Authentication Stack

 A production-ready authentication infrastructure using Keycloak as the identity provider, OAuth2 Proxy for authentication middleware, and Nginx for reverse proxy with authentication enforcement.